centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Breaking changes

 > Access to API v2 has been changed.
-So it is no longer possible to use the "beta" version in the API access url.
-This
+All of the beta endpoints have been migrated to version 21.10.
+This must be
-> must be modified by "latest" or by the version of your Centreon platform (21.10 for example)
+> modified by "latest" or by the version of your Centreon platform (21.10 for example).

 For example replace:
 ```shell